arjun-holland/DSA/Hash Table/sp/Hash Table/0- Patterns Explanation.md

 Pattern 5 : Prefix Sum + Hashing
             Given : Array
-            Problemm : (find shortet/longest subarray Count sum ..etc) Take map, map[0] = -1 : as map initially contains -1
+            Problemm : (find shortet/longest subarray sum ..etc) Take map, map[0] = -1 : Here we need the subarray length when (Total Count - Need Count) = 0 that means that subarray is valid simply when we length of the subarray then map[0] = -1 Iterate the Array(i : 0...n-1)
-            Iterate the Array
-                   Update the `Total count` according to the constraints (Total count - (Need Count)) = [Extra Size] if [Extra Size] present in the map then update the ans with freq of [Extra Size] otherwise update the map with current `Total count`
+                   Update the `Total count` (total count += a[i]) (Total count - (Need Count)) = [Extra Size] if [Extra Size] present in the map then update the length with the index-value of [Extra Size]
+                                   //longest sum : len = 0, len = max(len,j-i) for max len
+                                   //shortest sum : len = INT_MAX, len = min(len,j-i) for max len
+                    if map does not contain the Total Count then update the map with current `Total count` and the index i

 ```